 1. Make regular deposits.

 If you use direct deposit to have your paycheck deposited into your checking account, see if your employer will allow you to split the deposit between checking and savings.
 In most instances, you can designate a fixed amount or percentage of your paycheck for your savings.
 Once established, the process is automatic.
-You no longer have to remember to make the transfer and are not tempted to spend the money.
+You no longer have to remember to make the transfer and you’re not as tempted to spend the money.
 At Ally Bank, you can also automatically transfer funds from your checking to savings account.

 2. Pay yourself first.